Skip to the main content.

 • Both tests have questions that ask you to interpret graphs.
 The SAT has graphs and charts throughout all sections, while the ACT includes them on the Science and Math sections

-• A student will NOT lose points for incorrect answers on either test, so making an educated guess on both tests is encouraged
+• A student will not lose points for incorrect answers on either test, so making an educated guess on both tests is encouraged

 • Neither test has a vocabulary section nor do they test esoteric vocabulary words anymore

 Although the tests may be more similar than in the past, there are still significant differences, and these differences may help you determine which test is better for you.
-While there are many charts available that give a general overview of the 2 tests, we'd like to dig a little deeper to help you understand the content and approach of each test so that you can make an informed decision.
+There are many charts available that give a general overview of the two tests, like the ones in these articles Test Innovators put together:

 The ACT